roman009/email-service.d.js/README.md

 The response will be:

 - `200` if the authentication is successful and the payload is validated
+- `401` if the token is invalid
 - `422` if the payload is invalid
-- `401` if the token is invalid

-After a successful validation of the payload, the service with post a new message in the `topic-web-requests` Pub/Sub topic.
+After authentication and a successful validation of the payload, the service will post a new message in the `topic-web-requests` Pub/Sub topic.

-`GET /health/check` is a health check endpoint for the service used by Google App Engine
+`GET /health/check` is a health check endpoint for the service used by Google App Engine.

-`GET /docs/swagger` is used to serve the Swagger API documentation
+`GET /docs/swagger` is used to serve the Swagger API documentation,

 ### Backend
-The backend consists of 3 Cloud Functions that are triggered via Pub/Sub topics:
+The backend consists of 3 Cloud Functions that are triggered via Pub/Sub topics and a Cron:

-- `function_process_web_requests` - a Function that is triggered my Pub/Sub messages posted in the `topic-web-requests` topic.
+- `function_process_web_requests` - a Function that is triggered by Pub/Sub messages posted in the `topic-web-requests` topic coming from the API.
 It creates a list of unique recipients, checks the email addresses against the list of blocked emails and then publishes `send email` messages to the `topic-email-requests` Pub/Sub topic.
-- `function_process_email_requests` - a Function that is triggered my Pub/Sub messages posted in the `topic-email-requests` topic.
-It calls the Sendgrid API to send one email
+- `function_process_email_requests` - a Function that is triggered by Pub/Sub messages posted in the `topic-email-requests` topic posted by `function_process_web_requests`.
+It calls the Sendgrid API to send one email.
-- `function_process_check_requests` - a Function that is triggered my Pub/Sub messages posted in the `topic-check-requests` topic.
+- `function_process_check_requests` - a Function that is triggered by Pub/Sub messages posted in the `topic-check-requests` topic posted by the cron job `post_check_msg_to_topic-check-sendgrid-requests` define in `cloudbuild.yaml`.
 It checks every minute for new addresses that are added to the suppression list from Sendgrid.
-It downloads the suppressed email addresses as stores them in a Firestore collection called `blocked_emails` for future reference
+It downloads the suppressed email addresses as stores them in a Firestore collection called `blocked_emails` for future reference.
 - A cron that is setup during deployment that runs every minute and adds a message in the `topic-check-requests` Pub/Sub topic.

 ### Installing